Burbidge History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
-The name is derived from their residence in Derbyshire, and held a family seat at the village of Burbage.
+The ancestors of the name Burbidge date back to the days of the Anglo-Saxon tribes of Britain.
+The name is derived from their residence in Leicestershire, and held a family seat at the village of Burbage.
 There is also a Burbage Brook in Padley Gorge, Derbyshire.
 The surname is derived from the Old English form of Burbage on the Wye, which means someone who lived at the brook or valley of the burg.
-Burbage is a parish in Leicestershire and a village and civil parish in the Vale of Pewsey, Wiltshire, but it is the Derbyshire village that the surname originates.

 Early Origins of the Burbidge family

 The surname Burbidge was first found in Leicestershire at Burbage, a chapelry, in the parish of AstonFlamville, union of Hinckley, hundred of Sparkenhoe.
 Alternatively the name could have been from Burbage, a parish, in the union of Pewsey, hundred of Kinwardstone, Marlborough and Ramsbury in Wiltshire.

 This web page shows only a small excerpt of our Burbidge research.
 Another 146 words (10 lines of text) covering the years 1597, 1576, 1567, 1619, 1531, 1597, 1566, 1636, 1567, 1619, 1607, 1631 and 1653 are included under the topic Early Burbidge History in all our PDF Extended History products and printed products wherever possible.

 Burbidge has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Burbidge have been found, including Burbage, Burbidge, Burbyche, Burbridge and others.